Medically reviewed on September 5, 2018

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Combivir (lamivudine / zidovudine)

-- Side Effects
+- Combivir Side Effects

 - During Pregnancy

 - Drug Images

 - Compare Alternatives